-BLOOM is an EU-funded Horizon 2020 project that aims to raise public awareness and interest in the bioeconomy.
-Through dialogue and co-creation activities, the project will develop and strengthen regional networks in order to foster greater understanding about the potential of the bioeconomy.
-VA (Public & Science) is one of 12 European partners in this three-year project, which started in November 2017.
+BLOOM was an EU-funded Horizon 2020 project that aimed to raise public awareness and interest in the bioeconomy.
+Through dialogue and co-creation activities, the project developed and strengthened regional networks in order to foster greater understanding about the potential of the bioeconomy.
+VA (Public & Science) was one of 12 European partners in this three-year project, which ended in December 2020.

-The project will stimulate activities and dialogue about the bioeconomy at both a regional and EU level.
+The project aimed to stimulate activities and dialogue about the bioeconomy at both a regional and EU level.

-The five regional hubs focus on three bioeconomy topics:
+The five regional hubs focused on three bioeconomy topics:

 - Food and agriculture (Spain, Poland)